briancavalier/creed/README.md

 ### enableAsyncTraces :: () &rarr; ()

 Enable [async traces](#async-traces).
-Should be called as soon after application startup as possible.
 Can be called at any time, but will only trace promises created *after* it's called.
+If called multiple times, *resets* the tracing state each time.

 ### disableAsyncTraces :: () &rarr; ()